 The area possesses micro-climates that share more similarities with Burgundy or Mosel than Mendoza or Salta and lend great freshness to their Chardonnays and Rieslings.
 Extremely elegant Pinot Noirs and Merlots are also being produced here.

 The search for refinement and freshness has led Argentine producers to turn to grapes such as Pinot Noir in the Uco Valley and Patagonia.
 With more than 2000 planted hectares, Pinot is playing a major role in high class Argentine wine with its subtle aromas, flowing texture and balanced acidity.

-Garnacha is also gaining ground and ambitious, flavoursome wines are being produced from the grape in both Salta and Mendoza.
+Garnacha (an example of the new wine trends in Argentina) is also gaining ground and ambitious, flavoursome wines are being produced from the grape in both Salta and Mendoza.
 Other light wines are being produced using Carignan and Bequignol, carbonic maceration technique and the unusual Patagonian trousseau.

-Historically used with a focus on quantity rather than quality, the family of Criolla grapes is rising from the ashes.
+Historically used with a focus on quantity rather than quality, the family of Criolla grapes is rising from the ashes and becoming one of the latest wine trends in Argentina.
 Criolla Chica, also known as Listán Prieto, Misión or País, has been planted across 359 hectares and stands out for its unique, fresh and light flavours in Mendoza and across the country.

 The rise of white wines

 The image of Argentina as a country that only produces reds is now receding into the past.
 Argentine whites are proving to be a great success.